Howard County Public School System: WWII era

 In 1941, hospital owner and land developer Issac Taylor became board president.
 As early as November 1940, the board expressed concerns about selective service pulling away most of the male teachers for military service.

-The same year, gun lockers were installed in the Ellicott Elementary gym for the local guard, and the board terminated Norman Schussler for "unamerican" behavior and not wanting to serve his country.

 African American school teacher Effie Liggans Scott was released for working while pregnant.

 When conscientious objector Richard McCleary refused to salute the flag in class, the board made a policy to dismiss the student from school.

 By late 1944, school construction was at a standstill and there was a shortage of qualified teachers.
 The board focused on teacher bonuses and bus contracts.

 After the war

 At the war's end, Eleanor M. Cissel became the president of the board.
 Her family was active as school bus operators in the county, and Charlie Cissel taught at the Lisbon agriculture school.

 The state board of education mandated classroom sizes be reduced to 35 from 40 and the addition of a 12th grade.

 In 1946, future County Executive Omar Jones started as an Agriculture teacher.

-Physical education was funded for the first time in 1947, and the budget nearly doubled since the beginning of the war, without significant school construction or student population changes.

 In 1948, a single centralized county high school with busing was proposed, but the $1,000,000 cost was considered prohibitive.

 The only major program funded in the decade since the PWA money grants was the agriculture shop at Lisbon, which ballooned from $8,000 to over $18,000 in construction costs by 1949.